Armin-AF/Hare-and-Hounds/GOALS.md

 - Develope Hare AI (Easy - Hard).
 - Create a Data-Structure for the game with a custom approach for creating the Graph.
 - Implement a math strategy for the win.
-- To master the winning patterns.
+- AI will master the winning patterns.